davidbarone/parser-js/README.md

 node ./src/index.js
 ```

-You should see a simple abstract syntax tree generated in the console:
+You should see a simple abstract syntax tree generated in the console, and the result of processing the tree:

 ```
 +- fbb